 DOE also has many programs within the Office of Science, Office of Energy Efficiency and Renewable Energy (EERE), and Advanced Research Project Agency-Energy (ARPA-E), among several others, with mission foci or major activities that support biofuels, biopower, and bioproducts promotion.
-DOE primarily funds projects through Science's Biological and Environmental Research and Basic Energy Sciences offices — such as Bioenergy Research Centers and other competitively awarded projects supporting fundamental bioenergy-relevant research in biofuels feedstocks, genomics, catalysis and conversion — and EERE's Biomass Program, which advances pioneering bioenergy technologies from applied research through commercial-scale demonstrations.
-See the Office of Biomass Program's Multi-Year Program Plan for Programs contributing to one or more aspects of biomass utilization technology development, and links and fact sheets at Useful Links for key information about DOE's bioenergy investments.
+DOE primarily funds projects through Science's Biological and Environmental Research and Basic Energy Sciences offices — such as Bioenergy Research Centers and other competitively awarded projects supporting fundamental bioenergy-relevant research in biofuels feedstocks, genomics, catalysis and conversion — and EERE's Bioenergy Technologies Office (BETO), which advances pioneering bioenergy technologies from applied research through commercial-scale demonstrations.
+See the BETO's Multi-Year Program Plan for information on the funded Programs, the activities being pursued over the next five years, and why these activities are important to meeting the energy and sustainability challenges facing the nation.
+See the links Key Publications for fact sheets, summaries, and other information on DOE's bioenergy investments.

-The Bureau of Land Management (BLM) plays the primary role for the Department, in offering woody biomass as a by-product of land management actions authorized primarily through the Federal Land Policy and Management Act of 1976.
+The DOI Bureau of Land Management (BLM) plays the primary role for the Department, in offering woody biomass as a by-product of land management actions authorized primarily through the Federal Land Policy and Management Act of 1976.
 Since 2001, woody biomass — as a byproduct of mechanical land treatments and a source of renewable energy — has been a part of BLM's product line, in reducing wildland fire risks, improving forest health and resiliency to insect and diseases as well as a changing climate, and supporting the economies of forest-dependent rural communities.
-Currently the BLM offers over one half million tons of woody biomass from mechanical land treatments to local wood product markets in 13 western States including Alaska.
+BLM manages approximately 65 million acres of forests and woodlands in Alaska and 14 Western States (FIA Report 2007).
+Biomass utilization is expected to increase as an increasing number of renewable and bioenergy facilities come on-line.
+Currently the BLM offers over one half million tons of woody biomass from mechanical land treatments to local wood product markets.